prebid/prebid.github.io/adops/price-granularity.md

 **Con**: Prices received from demand partners will be rounded down, so you could be losing money.
 A bid of 2.95 would be rounded down to 2.00, and lose to an ad server bid of 2.05.
 You’d be losing almost a dollar CPM.

-The following diagram, based on the scenarios we just described, illustrates just how quickly your line item count can grow.
+The following diagram, based on the high and low granularity scenarios with ten bidders we described above, illustrates just how quickly your line item count can grow.

 ![Line Items Required per Price Granularity](/assets/images/ad-ops/planning/pg-line-items-required.png){: .center-image :}